 It is materialised for use by a padlock and the “https” protocol in the URL bar.

 This type of certificate is used in the particular case of electronic signatures.
 How to define it?

 It is the digital equivalent of a handwritten signature.

 Characteristics of the electronic signature certificate:

-Simply put, a public key certificate is essential for authenticating a person, secure access and, by extension, allow him/her to sign electronically.
+A public key certificate is used to authenticate a person, secure access and, by extension, allow him/her to sign electronically.
 Without a digital certificate, the digital signature has no legal value.